-WVDED will publish a map and list of Target Areas and Target Regions at broadband.wv.gov.
+WVDED will publish a map and list of Target Areas and Target Regions at broadband.wv.gov at least 45 calendar days prior to the deadline to submit full applications.
 Applicants will use the Target Areas to create "Proposed Projects" for which they will provide service.
 Applicants must use Target Areas as the building blocks to define where Proposed Projects would provide service to Target Locations.
 A Target Area is the smallest geographic unit that an applicant may use to define a Proposed Project.
 Applicants must follow five rules when creating Proposed Projects from Target Areas that are listed and illustrated below.
 Applicants may submit more than one set of Proposed Projects, each of which must be self-contained and follow the five rules independently of the other sets.

 - 1. If an applicant proposes to include any Target Area within a Target Region in a Proposed Project, it must include all Target Areas in that Target Region in a Proposed Project.
 The applicant may, however, choose to propose that the Target Areas within the Target Region be in one Proposed Project or distributed among multiple Proposed Projects. - 2.
 Proposed Projects may not overlap one another. - 3.
 Dependent Projects are not allowed. - 4.
-Proposed Projects must lie entirely within one Target Region. - 5.
+Proposed Projects may not contain more than one Target Region. - 5.
 Target Areas containing only CAI Target Locations must not be in a Proposed Project with any Target Areas containing unserved or underserved Target Locations.
-Target Areas that contain a mix of CAI and unserved or underserved locations may be in a Proposed Project with other Target Areas containing unserved or underserved Target Locations.
+Target Areas that contain a mix of CAI and non-CAI Target Locations may be in a Proposed Project with other Target Areas containing unserved or underserved Target Locations.